amr-abdelhamid/refbook/manuscript/main.md

 Now, the questions is: *Do we need to divide our code into modules or components or services?* The only affirmative answer that I can provide is that: Divide the code into modules.
 Then, assess whether it is useful and safe to go forward and upgrade them to components or services or not.

 {icon=bookmark}
 G> *Divide the code into modules.
-Then, assess whether it is useful and safe to go forward and upgrade them to components or services or not.*
+Then, assess whether it is useful AND safe to go forward and upgrade them to components or services or not.*

 ## Software design is all about components and their relationships